The Importance of Vaccines and why we ALL need to be Vaccinated at some time

 1. Vaccines have been used since 1796.
-They are a proven and safe way to prevent deaths from many diseases.
+They are a proven and safe way to prevent many - even most - deaths from many diseases.

 Immunization is a global health and development success story, saving millions of lives every year.
 Vaccines reduce risks of getting a disease by working with your body’s natural defences to build protection.
 When you get a vaccine, your immune system responds.

-3. Current Status We now have vaccines to prevent more than 20 life-threatening diseases, helping people of all ages live longer, healthier lives.
-Immunization currently prevents 3.5-5 million deaths every year from diseases like diphtheria, tetanus, pertussis, influenza and measles.
+3. Current Status We now have vaccines to prevent more than 20 life-threatening diseases, helping people of all ages live longer, live healthier lives.
+Immunization currently prevents 3.5-5 million deaths every year from diseases like diphtheria, tetanus, pertussis (whooping cough), influenza and measles.

 The Covid-19 pandemic, associated disruptions, and Covid-19 vaccination efforts strained health systems in 2020 and 2021, resulting in dramatic setbacks.
 However, from a global perspective recovery is on the horizon - in 2022 diphtheria-pertussis-tetanus (DTP) immunization coverage, albeit unevenly between countries, has almost recovered to 2019 levels.

 Measles, because of its high transmissibility, acts as a “canary in the coalmine”, quickly exposing any immunity gaps in the population.
-Still, 22 million children missed their routine first dose of measles vaccine by 2022, compared to 19 million in 2019.
-A clear scandal largely promoted by a combination of irrational fear of vaccines and exploitation by irresponsible social media, some thought even to have been promoted by political regimes.
+Despite this, 22 million children missed their routine first dose of measles vaccine by 2022, compared to 19 million in 2019.
+A clear and utter scandal largely promoted by a combination of irrational fear of vaccines and exploitation by irresponsible social media, some thought even to have been promoted by political regimes.

-4. Some of the most important vaccine successes:
+4. Now, just look at some of the most important vaccine successes:

 Refer to: https://www.nature.com/articles/s41586-019-1656-7/tables/1